elixir-europe/rdmkit/pages/contribute/style_guide.md

   * **Images:**
     * Do not use images to display text.
     * Include an 'alt' attribute in images.

+## Naming of files, tags and navigation titles

+* **Markdown file names:**
+  * Do not contain spaces or special characters like &, %, #, (, ), è, é, ê, ë, ...
+  * Are unique among the website.
+  * Are lowercase, except for acronyms.
+* **Tags for tools, resources and pages:**
+  * Do not contain special characters like &, %, #, (, ), è, é, ê, ë, ...
+  * Are lowercase, except for acronyms.
+  * Are short if possible, but distinguishable from existing tags.
+  * Can contain spaces.
+* **Titles in the navigation side panel:**
+  * Have each word capitalized.
+  * Should contain the same words as the filename where this title points to.

 ## How to suggest amendments or additions to this style guide
 [Open a new issue](https://github.com/elixir-europe/rdm-toolkit/issues) on GitHub or email [rdm-toolkit@elixir-europe.org](mailto:rdm-toolkit@elixir-europe.org).
 See also the [contribute page](https://rdm.elixir-europe.org/how_to_contribute.html).